Find A New Easter Tradition: 10 Ways To Celebrate Easter From Around The World

 A new Easter tradition idea:

-Have a go at baking hot cross buns with your children and discuss the symbolism of the cross – perhaps retell the Easter story using Busy Things .
+Have a go at baking hot cross buns with your children (or cheat with ready-made ones and decorate them with icing crosses) and discuss the symbolism of the cross – perhaps retell the Easter story using Busy Things interactive Easter story book .
 Enjoy the delicious treats together as you celebrate the Easter season.

 8. Pysanka Easter eggs (Ukraine)